elastisys/security-review/cloud-information-security-review-checklist.md

 1. How do you verify that the security patches were deployed succesfully?

+## Billing

+1. Do you have a method in place to assign actual resourse/service usage costs to each project?
+1. Do you have billing alerts set at organization and/or project levels?
+Who is receiving these alerts?
+Is there a process in place how to deal with the alerts?
+1. Do you regularly review historical billing records and forcasts for future costs?

 <!-- Footnotes themselves at the bottom. -->
 ## Notes